1102131860/systolic_array/README.md

 |                                   |-...
 ```

-b.
+### Milestone 1-b (solo)
+For this milestone you will work by yourself to design a slightly simplified version of the final systolic array.
+You will use this implementation as a starting point when working together as groups.
-  1. A functionally correct and verified CORDIC RTL design **integrated with the CORDIC wrapper**.
+1. A functionally correct and verified **simplified** Systolic RTL design as specified below:
+   1. Design a 4x4 systolic compute array.
+   2. Your design only needs to handle a single matrix multiplication computation that fully fits on your compute array.
+   3. There's no strict requirements to read data from memory (inputs can be streamed during simulation).
+In other words, you do not need to design any form of memory controllers for this milestone.
+   4. Meet the other specifications listed on this repository.
 2. A test framework that is used to verify your design.
-The provided script is a **necessary but not sufficient** condition for your verification; your design must meet the specifications of the CORDIC paper.
+The provided script is a **necessary but not sufficient** condition for your verification; your design must meet the specifications listed on this repository.
 3. A Readme that clearly explains the organization of your design and how to run both the high level simulation model and test framework.

 ```bash
 <gtid>_ms1_b.tar.gz